 The Bendigo region is located in central Victoria.
 The region comprises the three local government areas of Greater Bendigo, Loddon and Mount Alexander, parts of Central Goldfields and Macedon Ranges local government areas, and the major regional centre of Bendigo.
 The region covers a total area of around 11,842 square kilometres or 5 per cent of Victoria's total area and is home to approximately 154,900 people (ABS 2017).

 Agricultural land in the Bendigo region occupies 8,784 square kilometres, or 74 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 1,352 square kilometres, or 11 per cent of the region.
 The most common land use by area is grazing modified pasture, which occupies 5,592 square kilometres or 47 per cent of the Bendigo region.

-Health care and social assistance was the largest employment sector with 11,800 people, followed by manufacturing with 8,300 people, and retail trade with 6,900 people.
-Other important employment sectors in the region were education and training, construction, and accommodation and food services.
-The agriculture, forestry and fishing sector employed 1,500 people, representing 2 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 12,000 people, followed by manufacturing with 9,300 people, and construction with 6,500 people.
+Other important employment sectors in the region were retail trade; education and training; and accommodation and food services.
+The agriculture, forestry and fishing sector employed 1,700 people, representing 2 per cent of the region's workforce.

 Value of agricultural production

 In 2015–16, the gross value of agricultural production in the Bendigo region was $517 million, which was 4 per cent of the total gross value of agricultural production in Victoria ($13.1 billion).

 The Bendigo region has a diverse agricultural sector.
 The most important commodities in the region based on the gross value of agricultural production were sheep and lambs ($112 million), followed by pigs ($81 million) and wool ($65 million).
 These commodities together contributed 50 per cent of the total value of agricultural production in the region.